dwyl/flutter-phoenix-channels-demo/README.md

 ### 0.2 Creating new `Phoenix` server

-Let's now create a brand new `Phoenix` server so our `Flutter` app can connect.
+Let's now create a brand new `Phoenix` server so our `Flutter` app can connect to.
 In the project root,
 create a new folder called `backend` and enter it.

-So:

 ```sh
 cd ..